Create a Branded Website: How to Inject Branding into Your Business Website

 Even details like your CTA (call to action) texts should align with your brand personality.

-For example, instead of a generic “Sign Up,” you could use “Join the Fun,” “Get On Board,” or “Discover More,” depending on the character of your brand.
+For example, instead of a generic “Sign Up,” you could use “Join the Fun,” “Get On Board,” or “Discover More,” depending on your brand’s character.

 A good example is the Oatly website, which captures the brand’s unconventional and rebellious personality quite well.